-If a child tests positive for COVID-19, the members of that student's cohort or advisory group who have had close contact (within six feet for 15 minutes or more) will be sent home to quarantine and self-monitor for 14 days.
+If a child tests positive for COVID-19, the members of that student's cohort or advisory group who have had close contact will be sent home to quarantine and self-monitor for 14 days.
 Any teachers who have had close contact will also be required to quarantine for 14 days.
+You cannot test out of quarantine (testing negative within the 14-day quarantine period) according to the CDC.
+The reason that you must stay in quarantine even if you test negative is because it is possible to develop symptoms two to 14 days after exposure.